 Q: What is the expected performance?

 A: Note that all the performance and constraints are based extrapolations of performances achieved at other telescopes, with less advanced AO systems.
 Currently at the design team for the NRM mask on GPI are expected to soon achieve 5-sigma K-band contrasts of 7.5 magnitudes (1 hour per target).
-It is estimated that by correcting the dominant systematics this should improve to at least 10 magnitudes with GPI (1 sigma contrast of 2 * 10-5), and a magnitude limit of 10 for the science object, see the wave front sensor limits page, for AOWFS I-band limits.
+It is estimated that by correcting the dominant systematics this should improve to at least 10 magnitudes with GPI (1 sigma contrast of 2 * 10-5), and a magnitude limit identical to any other mode for the science object, see the wave front sensor limits page, for AOWFS I-band limits.

 Q: What is the Seeing constraints when using the NRM?
 A: The NRM will be used with the GPI AO working, but is less demanding on the Strehl and it is expected that up to IQ70 seeing conditions can be used for K and H band imaging, in J-band it is expected that median seeing (IQ50) is needed to reach the desired performance.